 I truly love working with each artist to create the perfect rhythm tracks for their songs; curating the vibe and elevating the music.
 It would be an honor to work on your track next!

-I own and operate a professional drum recording studio, complete with a fully tuned and treated room, with 18 channels of outboard Neve and API-style preamps and EQs, and a top-shelf mic locker.
-Here I can play and record high-quality drum audio that ranges from crisp and clear, to dark and dirty, or big and open, and all points in between.
+I own and operate a professional drum recording studio complete with a fully tuned and treated room, 18 channels of outboard Neve, API-style, Trident, and Pultec-style high-end preamps and EQs, along with a top-shelf mic locker.
+Here I am able to play and record high-quality drum audio that ranges from crisp and clear, to dark and dirty, or big and open, and all points in between.
 I take great pride in my drum tones, as well as my playing.
 I also offer drum programming services and beat production, as well as a hybrid approach combining drum machines and acoustic drums.

-I have performed and/or worked with many national artists, such as members of Widespread Panic, Greensky Bluegrass, Reckless Kelly, Railroad Earth, Sound Tribe Sector Nine, and Scars on 45, among many others, as well as worked on music for both national and international television programs.
+I have performed and/or worked with members of Widespread Panic, Greensky Bluegrass, Reckless Kelly, Railroad Earth, Sound Tribe Sector Nine, and Scars on 45 (UK), among many others, and have also worked on music for movies and television programs, both national and international.

 Click the green 'Contact' button at the top right of my Profile to get in touch!

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.